vtex-apps/io-documentation/docs/en/Recipes/store/installing-the-google-tag-manager-app.md

 6. Click on **Save**.

 <div class="alert alert-info">
-Acess<a href="https://tagmanager.google.com/"> Google Tag Manager page</a> and login to you account in order to find out what is your account <strong>GTM ID</strong>.
+Access<a href="https://tagmanager.google.com/"> Google Tag Manager page</a> and login to you account in order to find out what is your account <strong>GTM ID</strong>.
 The number your should use is the one provided by the <code>Container ID</code> column.
 </div>

 After installing the Google Tag Manager app, you are ready to use your GTM as usual by accessing your account dashboard [Google Tag Manager](https://tagmanager.google.com/).